sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 import qwiic_i2c
 ```

 The Sphinx documentation package uses the values of the ```__doc___``` attribute of objects to locate and generate documentation.
-As such, the Sphinx system (either run locally or by ReadTheDocs.org) will instatiate the package as part of the documentation generation process.
-As such, the depenancies and needs of the package must be defined in the documentation configuration files.
+As such, the Sphinx system (either run locally or by ReadTheDocs.org) will instantiate the package as part of the documentation generation process.
+As such, the dependencies and needs of the package must be defined in the documentation configuration files.

 ___docs/conf.py___